joshelvn11/developer-docs/django/Views/01 Introduction.md

 # Views

 Django views play a crucial role in web applications built with Django, acting as the logic layer that connects models and templates.
 When a user requests a page in a Django application, the request is processed by a view, which interacts with the model and decides what data to display in a template.
-Let's break down the concept of views in Django to make it understandable for beginners.
+L

 ## Understanding Django Views